-Even if you’ve got only one day in Christchurch, you’ll love checking out the beautiful Christchurch Botanic Gardens in the centre of the city.
+Only got only one day in Christchurch?
+You’ll love checking out the beautiful Christchurch Botanic Gardens in the centre of the city.

-Opened in 1863 to commemorate the marriage of Prince Albert and Princess Alexandra, the 21-hectare gardens are among the most fascinating things to see in Christchurch.
+The 21-hectare gardens opened in 1863 to commemorate the marriage of Prince Albert and Princess Alexandra.
+They’re among the most fascinating things to see in Christchurch.

-Featuring a massive collection of exotic and native plants, the Botanic Gardens are split into several distinct areas & attractions including:
+The Botanic Gardens feature a massive collection of exotic and native plants.
+The gardens are split into several distinct areas & attractions, including:

 - The Herb Garden: Culinary and medicinal herbs

 - The Central Rose Garden: 250 different rose varieties

 - The Water Garden: Lilies, irises, mature trees, and shrubs